 As such, home shoppers are likely to have some savings left over by avoiding the overpriced rates that accompany multiple buyers bidding for the same piece of property.

 Homes are Priced to Sell

 Sellers who are actively seeking to dispose of their homes during the holiday months (October to December) are intent on really doing so.

 This works in the buyer’s favor – the savvy buyer – who is seeking to close the deal on discounted homes.
 In other words, sellers are serious on selling, and buyers are in a better position to negotiate.

 Folks are in the Holiday Spirit

 If you are not expecting guests or any parties this festive or are the type not so much into Christmas, house-hunting during the holidays can be a truly brilliant idea.
-Go on, look up a few properties this season and see what you unearth!
+Go on, look up a few properties this season, check out the Millstone Landing in Hardeeville, SC by Landmark 24 Homes and see what you unearth!